tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

-**40Nix, Doc, hardmint & Tommy Pedrini, thanks for helping with the translation!**
+**40Nix, Doc, hardmint, jneen-collective, Tommy Pedrini & Nota , thanks for helping with the translation!**